 What are the symptoms of A-T?

-Symptoms of A-T can develop in early childhood, but may develop later in adolescence or adulthood.
+Symptoms of A-T can develop in early childhood.
+But they may not show up until adolescence or adulthood.
 Symptoms may include:

 Poor balance and slurred speech

-Ataxia (lack of muscle control leading to an awkward gait when walking)
+Lack of muscle control (ataxia).
+This causes an awkward gait when walking.

-Telangiectasias (tiny, red "spider" veins) in the corners of the eyes or surfaces of the ears and cheeks (soon after the onset of ataxia)
+Tiny red “spider” veins (telangiectasias) in the corners of the eyes or on the ears and cheeks.
+These veins show up soon after the walking problem starts.

 Weakened immune system

-Extreme sensitivity to ionizing radiation (for instance, radiation from X-rays)
+Extreme sensitivity to radiation such as from X-rays

-The symptoms of A-T may look like other conditions or medical problems.
-A doctor should be consulted for a diagnosis.
+The symptoms of A-T may look like other health conditions.
+Make sure your child sees his or her healthcare provider for a diagnosis.

 How is A-T treated?

-There currently is no cure for A-T. It is managed by treating the symptoms and supportive care.
+There is no cure for A-T. It is managed by treating the symptoms and giving supportive care.
 Treatment for A-T may include:

 Genetic counseling for family planning